 Dr. Jamie Koonce, DACM, L.Ac, Dipl.OM

-Jamie Koonce, DACM, L.Ac. is a functional medicine practitioner and Doctor of Acupuncture & Chinese Medicine, founder of Biohacking School, author of Healing With Paleo: A Step-by-Step Guide to the Paleo Autoimmune Protocol, Plant Powered Paleo, How to Interpret Your Blood Tests For Optimal Levels, biohacker, meditator, yogini, and creator of the Biohacker Bar.
-She completed her Master’s and Doctorate training at Pacific College of Oriental Medicine in San Diego, CA, has a BA from Hendrix College in anthropology and biology, and is a graduate of Functional Medicine University and in plant-based nutrition from the T. Colin Campbell Center for Nutrition Studies.
+Dr. Jamie Koonce, DACM, L.Ac., Dipl.
+OM is the founder of Biohacking School and Gut Hacking School, a scientific advisor for LifeDNA supplements & skincare, a functional medicine practitioner, acupuncturist, herbalist, biohacker, yogini, and a bestselling author.
+She completed her Master’s and Doctorate training at Pacific College of Oriental Medicine in San Diego, CA, has a BA from Hendrix College in anthropology and biology, and has certifications in functional medicine by Functional Medicine University and in plant-based nutrition from the T. Colin Campbell Center for Nutrition Studies.
 She is board certified and licensed in acupuncture and Chinese Medicine.
-Dr. Jamie offers functional medicine & personalized nutrition consultations via phone and Skype for clients worldwide, conventional and functional medicine laboratory diagnostic procedures for clients nationwide through CLIA certified labs, and unique insights on health and healing through her blog and email newsletter.
+Dr. Jamie offers functional medicine & personalized nutrition consultations via phone and Skype for clients worldwide, conventional and functional medicine laboratory diagnostic procedures for clients nationwide through CLIA certified labs, and unique insights on health and healing through her online courses, Biohacking School and Gut Hacking School.

 Learn more about my story ...